Mintbase/Grants-Program/applications/pontem.md

 ## Future Plans

 Wings Stiftung plans to continue supporting Move ecosystem.
-We want to build a bridge between Polkadot and Libra as Parachain, and launch our Parachain with Move VM pallet inside.
-Also, we going to proceed with further development of toolset (Move debugger, unit-testing framework, etc.) and extend our Wallet with Polkadot-specific features.
+We want to build a bridge between Mintbase and Libra as Parachain, and launch our Parachain with Move VM pallet inside.
+Also, we going to proceed with further development of toolset (Move debugger, unit-testing framework, etc.) and extend our Wallet with Mintbase-specific features.

 ## Additional Information